SteelDiamond/Non-Political-RSS-Feeds/README.md

 ##### 2. RSS Discoverability - How easy it is to find the RSS feed of your choice

+For instance, if they have one giant list, or very easy instructions I can put into the address bar, I consider that easy.

+If I have to go to a category and point my RSS client to it, I consider this a little less discoverable, since it's never clear if categories/sub-categories actually have feeds.

 ✅ RSS Feeds Easy to find

 ➖ RSS feeds are somewhat easy to find